Who are Honors students at NAU?

 Loves backpacking in the Grand Canyon

 “I chose Honors at NAU because I wanted to be a part of a close-knit community of ambitious students.
-I’ve met some of the most incredible and inspiring students and faculty here, and I attribute that to the unique learning environment that the Honors program provides.”
-I highly recommend the NAU Honors program for any student looking for a rigorous and personalized education while receiving the benefits of attending a large university.
+I’ve met some of the most incredible and inspiring students and faculty here, and I attribute that to the unique learning environment that the Honors College provides.”
+I highly recommend the NAU Honors College for any student looking for a rigorous and personalized education while receiving the benefits of attending a large university.
 I grew up in the Phoenix area, and I can say the commute to Flagstaff is a welcomed escape, Flagstaff truly feels like a world of its own.

 Read more about Jacqueline Accordion Closed

-I found the Honors program to be the perfect combination of small, focused classes and extensive university resources.
+I found the Honors College to be the perfect combination of small, focused classes and extensive university resources.
 Being an Honors student has definitely changed my outlook and perspective on college.
 I never thought I could experience such a friendly and intimate atmosphere at a large university.
 Honors faculty are different from traditional university professors because they strive to cover materials beyond the surface level understanding and aim to reach more in depth, analysis based conclusions.
 The Honors classes that I’ve taken encouraged me to go above grasping general concepts, and inspired me to think critically and ask probing questions of my peers and myself.

 Biomedical Science with minors in Chemistry and Psychology, Class of 2019